-Pure essential oils are very potent and the plastic may begin to deteriorate and leach into the essential oils.
+Pure essential oils are very potent and the plastic may begin to deteriorate and leach into the essential oils over time.

 Okay, back to the recipe.

-Gently roll the bottle between your hands to mix up and you’re done!
+Gently roll the bottle between your hands to blend everything together and you’re done!
 That’s it!

 This spray is simple to use.
 Just spray liberally all over your skin, hair, and clothes whenever you are in an environment with a lot of bugs.